Private Stock IRA Investor’s Guide to RMDs

 Your first required minimum distribution must be taken by April 1 of the year following the year in which you turn 72.
 For subsequent years, RMDs must be made by December 31.

 Q: I own private stock in my self-directed IRA.
 How can I take an RMD?

 A: The most common distribution method for taking an RMD from a traditional IRA is cash.
 If you can sell your private company stock, you can sell all a portion of your holdings to satisfy your required minimum distribution.

 However, as is the case with many alternative investments, private company stock cannot always be easily sold and converted into cash.
-In this case, the typical solution for an investor who owns private stock and needs to take an RMD is to take a "distribution in-kind."
+In this case, the typical solution for an investor who owns private stock and needs to take an RMD is to take a "distribution in-kind" from their IRA.
 This means you will take your RMD in the form of private company stock rather than cash.

 To do this, your custodian will request that the asset sponsor re-register part of the stock in your self-directed IRA to you.
 Your IRA will continue to own a portion of the private stock, while you will take ownership of the percentage that has been distributed to you via the re-registration.
 By having your self-directed IRA custodian assign all or a portion of the private stock to you personally, you can satisfy your RMD for the year.